Jollyfant/EIDA_MANAGER/README.md

 Processing Pipeline terminology:

-  - Pending - Metadata is awaiting metadaemon process
+  - `Pending` - Metadata is awaiting metadaemon process.
-  - Validated - Server side validation of the FDSNStationXML
+  - `Validated` - Server side validation of the FDSNStationXML (e.g. schema, sanity, user rights).
-  - Converted - SeisComP3 conversion from FDSNStationXML to valid SC3ML
+  - `Converted` - SeisComP3 conversion from FDSNStationXML to SeisComP3 SC3ML.
-  - Merged - Dummy SeisComP3 merge against the network prototype to reject existing merge conflicts
+  - `Merged` - Dummy SeisComP3 merge against the network prototype to raise any merge conflicts.
-  - Approved - Valid SC3ML waiting idle to be combined to a full inventory by the metadaemon
+  - `Approved` - Valid SC3ML waiting to be exposed by FDSNWS Station.

-  - Rejected - Metadata was rejected by the system
+  - `Rejected` - Metadata was rejected by the system.
+Hover over the element to find the reason for rejection.
-  - Terminated - Metadata processing was terminated
+  - `Terminated` - Metadata processing was terminated by the user or administrator.
-  - Available - Metadata is presently available through the FDSNWS Webservice
+  - `Available` - Metadata is available through FDSNWS Station.

 ## Configuration